Patagonia Pulls Business from Jackson Hole Mountain Resort After Right-Wing Fundraiser

 “Those that know us in Jackson Hole are aware that we make business decisions and build relationships in alignment with our values and advocacy efforts,” Kenna added in a statement to OBJ.
 “Just over a year ago, we stopped advertising on Facebook and Instagram as part of our commitment to stop the spread of hate speech and misinformation on climate.
 We join with the local community that is using its voice in protest, and we will continue to use our business to advocate for stronger policies to protect our planet, support thriving communities and a strong democracy.”

-In a statement, JHMR President Mary Kate Buckley focused on the resort’s environmental actions, implying that those positions more closely align with Patagonia’s values than anything the fundraiser might have negated.
+In a statement, JHMR president Mary Kate Buckley focused on the resort’s environmental actions, implying that those positions more closely align with Patagonia’s values than anything the fundraiser might have negated.

-“JHMR retail will continue to offer world-class brands across our retail locations with the aim to provide the best service and product assortment for our guests,” Buckley says.
+“JHMR retail will continue to offer world-class brands across our retail locations with the aim to provide the best service and product assortment for our guests,” Buckley said.
 “We have been a leader in the ski industry in adopting initiatives to reduce our energy consumption, recycle the consumables used by our employees and guests, and treat the spectacular natural habitat which surrounds us with vision and care.”

-WyoFile says Kenna “would not disclose how much business Patagonia does with the ski and resort company.”
+WyoFile said Kenna “would not disclose how much business Patagonia does with the ski and resort company.”
 But in the article, the Patagonia spokesperson added that JHMR is the brand’s “largest customer in an area—that’s really critical.
 That tells you something about the importance of this relationship.
 We don’t take ending it lightly.”

 The story has prompted some of the usual comments, including a few in support of the brand’s move and others claiming Patagonia is entering dangerous territory because it could lose customers who don’t agree with the stance or who find the brand’s position hypocritical.
 After all, some argue, how can a brand speak out on this kind of perceived injustice when it regularly uses plastic packaging and manufactures some goods in China?